zbovaird/AI-SecOps/README.md

 - **Blackbox Testing**: Test deployed models without internal access
 - **Whitebox Testing**: Deep analysis with full model access
 - **Workflow Testing**: End-to-end security assessment pipelines
+- **Red Team Testing**: Real target reconnaissance, exploitation, and post-exploitation capabilities

+**⚠️ WARNING: FOR AUTHORIZED SECURITY TESTING IN SANDBOXED ENVIRONMENTS ONLY**

+This toolkit is designed for legitimate security testing purposes only.
+Use only on systems you own or have explicit written authorization to test.

 ## Quick Start